block-vision/sui-go-sdk/README.md

 ## Overview

-The Sui-Go-SDK provided by BlockVision aims to offer access to all Sui RPC methods with Golang and also offers some additional features that make the integration easier.
-Sui-Go-SDK is designed for [Sui](https://github.com/MystenLabs/sui) in Go programming language.
+The Sui-Go-SDK aims to offer access to all Sui RPC methods with Golang and also offers some additional features that make the integration easier.
 Powred by [SuiVision](https://suivision.xyz/) team.

 ### Features